DavidRodriguezSoaresCUI/PyYoloCR/README.md

 # Known bugs
 Please tell me if you find one !

-* [_Written by `YuriZero` for the original YoloCR, in my testing I sometimes found the LSTM engine to be superior in accuracy_] Tesseract's LSTM engine produce a lower quality OCR (such as a worse italics detection).
+* [_Written by `YuriZero` for the original `YoloCR`, in my testing I sometimes found the LSTM engine to be superior in accuracy_] Tesseract's LSTM engine produce a lower quality OCR (such as a worse italics detection).
 	* Use Legacy engine [traineddata](https://github.com/tesseract-ocr/tessdata) instead.
 	* You can put these files inside YoloCR's `./tessdata` directory.